A Penny Well Spent

 ‘I mean I assume it is… I wouldn’t know,’ he added quickly.

 ‘Anyway, what are we going to do?
 We can’t take him to the hospital naked in women’s knickers.
-That’d be embarrassing.’
+That’d be embarrassing if he woke up.’

 ‘I know, we’ll get him some clothes,’ he said as he stood up.